 What product-market fit means?

-First, let us start with some basic terms related to the process of product-market fit to make the picture clearer:
+First, let us begin with some basic terms related to the process of product-market fit to make the picture clearer:

 the product means all value offered to the customer and not the product alone.